Skip to content

 2. Discovery — finding what is worth monitoring

 Monitoring is only as good as the pages you point it at.
 A homepage scan tells you very little; the real attack surface lives on the small set of pages where users authenticate, transact, or administer the site.
-ScriptPatrol finds those pages automatically on every new site through four cooperating layers:
+ScriptPatrol efficiently discovers those pages automatically on every new site, so you do not have to map them by hand:

-On top of those layers sits a multilingual page classifier.
-It identifies what each URL does — checkout, login, registration, password reset, account, admin — across English, German, Czech, Slovak, Polish, Spanish, French, Italian, Portuguese and Dutch.
-English-only tools routinely miss the critical pages on non-English sites; the classifier closes that gap.
+Discovery is also multilingual.
+ScriptPatrol recognises what each page does — checkout, login, registration, password reset, account, admin — across many languages.
+English-only tools routinely miss the critical pages on non-English sites; ScriptPatrol closes that gap.

 Signal over noise, by default